Where to Swim in Amsterdam

 Waternet simply says “You cannot swim in the canals.”
 But in reality there are certain spots (e.g. Borneokade and Bogortuin) where a more-or-less official blind eye is turned.3

-There is an increasing demand for new, ‘unofficial’ swimming spots in the city, says Amsterdam Daily Het Parool.
+There is an increasing demand for new, ‘unofficial’ swimming spots in the city, reported Amsterdam Daily Het Parool in March 2016.

 According to alderman Udo Kock (Water Management), the city will soon designated several such locations.
 Kock says the quality of the water in the canals has never been as good as it currently is.

 “Many Amsterdammers are taking to the water outside the city,” he notes, “but within city limits there are many opportunities.
 That is why we want to expand the number of open water locations where people can swim.”